Critical Comparison: Borealis Foods (BRLS) & Its Competitors

 |2.39

-As a group, “Food & kindred products” companies have a potential upside of 24.55%.
-Given Borealis Foods’ competitors higher probable upside, analysts plainly believe Borealis Foods has less favorable growth aspects than its competitors.
+As a group, “Food & kindred products” companies have a potential upside of 19.87%.
+Given Borealis Foods’ rivals higher probable upside, analysts plainly believe Borealis Foods has less favorable growth aspects than its rivals.

 34.7% of Borealis Foods shares are held by institutional investors.
-Comparatively, 49.2% of shares of all “Food & kindred products” companies are held by institutional investors.
-16.2% of Borealis Foods shares are held by insiders.
-Comparatively, 19.0% of shares of all “Food & kindred products” companies are held by insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock is poised for long-term growth.
+Comparatively, 50.6% of shares of all “Food & kindred products” companies are held by institutional investors.
+65.7% of Borealis Foods shares are held by company insiders.
+Comparatively, 20.1% of shares of all “Food & kindred products” companies are held by company insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.

-This table compares Borealis Foods and its competitors’ net margins, return on equity and return on assets.

-Borealis Foods has a beta of -0.16, meaning that its stock price is 116% less volatile than the S&P 500.
-Comparatively, Borealis Foods’ competitors have a beta of 1.13, meaning that their average stock price is 13% more volatile than the S&P 500.
+Borealis Foods has a beta of -0.16, suggesting that its stock price is 116% less volatile than the S&P 500.
+Comparatively, Borealis Foods’ rivals have a beta of 1.08, suggesting that their average stock price is 8% more volatile than the S&P 500.

 Summary

-Borealis Foods competitors beat Borealis Foods on 7 of the 10 factors compared.
+Borealis Foods rivals beat Borealis Foods on 7 of the 10 factors compared.

 Borealis Foods Inc. engages in the distribution of plant-based protein food products.
 The company's product includes Chef Woo, a high-protein meat alternative; and Ramen Express, vegetarian ramen noodles.
 Borealis Foods Inc. was incorporated in 2020 and is based in Oakville, Canada.